What is an electro-mechanical technician?

 How to become an electro-mechanical technician

-While some learn their craft on the job, many employers prefer candidates with a two-year associate’s degree or certificate in electromechanical, electronic, or mechanical technology.
-These programs will give you a firm understanding of electrical and mechanical principles, computer programming, circuitry, and machinery.
+While some learn on the job, most companies like you to have at least a two-year associate’s degree or a certificate in electromechanical, electronic, or mechanical technology.
+These programs teach you about electrical and mechanical systems, computer programming, and how machines work.

 How much do electro-mechanical technicians make?